vanities/randombg/README.md

 # randombg
-gets a random wallpaper from /wg/
+gets a random wallpaper from /wg/ on a timer for mac and linux

 ## mac installation